act65/masters-thesis/deliverables/presentation/presentation.md

 > I took 10,000 actions, now I have an axe.
 It doesn't appear to help me get diamonds.

-> After trying all 2,000 different ways of cutting down a tree.
+> After trying all 2,135 different ways of cutting down a tree.
 I am ready to conclude that you cannot get diamonds from cutting down trees.
-What about exploding a tree?

-## How do RL algorithms implicitly regularise exploration?
+## How do RL algorithms implicitly bias exploration?

 Exploration via;

 Surprise

-- Has a bias towards states with more noise in them.
+- Is drawn towards states with more noise in them.

 Density